DC801/BM-Badge/SD_Card/MAGE/editor/dependencies/natlang-parser/README.md

 	- `entity "Entity Name" y is 32`
 	- `entity "Entity Name" y is not 32`
 - [CHECK_ENTITY_INTERACT_SCRIPT](#check_entity_interact_script)
-	- `entity "Entity Name" interact_script is scriptName`
-	- `entity "Entity Name" interact_script is not scriptName`
 	- `entity "Entity Name" on_interact is scriptName`
 	- `entity "Entity Name" on_interact is not scriptName`
 - [CHECK_ENTITY_TICK_SCRIPT](#check_entity_tick_script)
-	- `entity "Entity Name" tick_script is scriptName`
-	- `entity "Entity Name" tick_script is not scriptName`
 	- `entity "Entity Name" on_tick is scriptName`
 	- `entity "Entity Name" on_tick is not scriptName`
 - [CHECK_ENTITY_LOOK_SCRIPT](#check_entity_look_script)
-	- `entity "Entity Name" look_script is scriptName`
-	- `entity "Entity Name" look_script is not scriptName`
 	- `entity "Entity Name" on_look is scriptName`
 	- `entity "Entity Name" on_look is not scriptName`
 - [CHECK_ENTITY_TYPE](#check_entity_type)